| |

 Additional Add in’s

 While we tend to keep our granola simple and only use the ingredients listed in the recipe, feel free to add whatever additional add-ins you would like!
-Some delicious options would include coconut flakes, nuts or seeds, chocolate chips, or dried fruit.
+Some delicious options could include:

 Gluten and Nut Free Granola Recipe